OpenNews/srccon/transcripts/SRCCON2017-new-snerd-fluxkit.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-new sNerdFluxkit (2017): inspiration and provocations for people who make interactives Session facilitator(s): Scott Blumenthal, Britt Binler Day & Time: Friday, 10-11:15am
+# new sNerdFluxkit (2017): inspiration and provocations for people who make interactives

+### Session facilitator(s): Scott Blumenthal, Britt Binler

+### Day & Time: Friday, 10-11:15am

-Room: Johnson
+### Room: Johnson

 SCOTT: So, um, so this is the new sNerdFluxkit 2017.
 Thanks everybody for coming out.
 I'm Scott.
 There's a slide for this.
 We have a slide for everything!
 So I'm Scott Blumenthal and I'm the deputy editor at the New York Times.